madhugilla/customsync/README.md

 ## Overview

-The solution provides a bidirectional sync mechanism allowing applications to work offline with a local SQLite database and synchronize with Azure Cosmos DB when connectivity is available.
+The solution provides a bidirectional sync mechanism allowing applications to work offline with a local SQLite database and synchronize with Azure Cosmos DB when connectiv3. **Batch Preparation**:
+   - Document IDs are collected in a batch for efficient retrieval
+   - The system ensures all documents have proper:
+     - User ID properties
+     - Type properties
+     - Timestamp information available.
 It uses last-modified timestamps to manage conflict resolution.

 ### Architecture Diagram